CCMurphy-dev/muninn-releases/docs/MUNINN_ADMIN_GUIDE.md

 1. Go to Department → Dashboard tab
 2. Set the date range (from/to)
 3. Click "Generate Report"
-4. The report scans all activity data in the configured tracking folder:
+4. The report queries activity data from `tracking/muninn_tracking.db`:
-   - Exam results from `tracking/exam_results/`
+   - Practice attempts from the `practice_attempts` table
-   - Practice logs from `tracking/practice/`
+   - Exam submissions and marks from the `exam_submissions` and `marking_entries` tables

 #### Report Contents